ComputerKWasTaken/SortingAlgos/README.md

 - **Heap Sort**: A comparison-based sorting technique based on Binary Heap data structure.
 - **Tim Sort**: A hybrid sorting algorithm derived from Merge Sort and Insertion Sort.
 - **Intro Sort**: A hybrid sorting algorithm that begins with Quick Sort and switches to Heap Sort when the recursion depth exceeds a level based on the number of elements being sorted.
+- **Shell Sort**: Shell Sort is a generalization of Insertion Sort that allows the exchange of items that are far apart.
+The idea is to arrange the list of elements so that, starting anywhere, considering every hth element gives a sorted list.
+- **Comb Sort**: Comb Sort is a comparison-based algorithm that improves on Bubble Sort by using a gap greater than 1.
+The gap starts with a large value and shrinks by a factor of 1.3 in every iteration until it reaches the value 1.

 ### Joke Sorting Algorithms
 - **Bogo Sort**: A highly ineffective sorting algorithm based on the generate and test paradigm.